-One and one-half times an employee's base rate will be paid for hours worked in excess of seven and one-half) hours in a work day except that two times an employee's base rate will be paid for:
+$\frac{1 \text{ } 1/2x}{2}$ an employee's base rate will be paid for hours worked in excess of $\frac{7 \text{ hours and } 30}{2}$ minutes in a work day except that $\frac{2x}{2}$ (double time) an employee's base rate will be paid for:

-- a) All hours in excess of eight and one-half hours worked in a work day.
-When an employee is required by the Employer to work during the employee's unpaid meal period, that period will be paid at double time. - b) All hours in excess of seven and one-half hours worked in a work day where an employee works overtime both before and after their scheduled shift on that day. - c) All work on an employee's scheduled days off up to nine hours two times, from nine hours to ten and one-half hours two and one quarter times, for ten and one-half hours and thereafter three times. - d) All overtime worked between the hours of midnight and their normal starting time. - e) Employees who work overtime may transfer to an overtime leave bank up to 100% of the overtime hours they earned to be taken as time off in lieu of wages, provided that no employee may bank more than a total of 75 hours in a calendar year.
+- a) All hours in excess of 8 hours and 30 minutes worked in a work day.
+When an employee is required by the Employer to work during the employee's unpaid meal period, that period will be paid at 2x (double time). - b) All hours in excess of 7 hours and 30 minutes worked in a work day where an employee works overtime both before and after their scheduled shift on that day. - c) All work on an employee's scheduled days off up to 9 hours: 2x (double time), from 9 hours to 10 hours and 30 minutes: 2 1/4x (double time and a quarter) for 10 hours and 30 minutes and thereafter: 3x (triple time). - d) All overtime worked between the hours of midnight and their normal starting time. - e) Employees who work overtime may transfer to an overtime leave bank up to 100% of the overtime hours they earned to be taken as time off in lieu of wages, provided that no employee may bank more than a total of 75 hours in a calendar year.
 Any such overtime so banked must be taken off at a time mutually agreed upon with the employee's Supervisor up to the maximum of 75 hours taken in any calendar year.
 Any time remaining in an employee's overtime bank at the end of a calendar year shall be carried over to the following year's overtime bank.
-Where such time is carried over from one year to a subsequent year, the employee will be permitted to bank only those hours sufficient to bring their bank to the 75 hour maximum in the subsequent calendar year.

-(For example, an employee carrying over 15 hours to a subsequent year will only be permitted to bank up to an additional sixty hours during that subsequent year.)

-f) An employee may request to have the total amount in their overtime bank paid out at any time at a rate at which the overtime was earned.
+Where such time is carried over from 1 year to a subsequent year, the employee will be permitted to bank only those hours sufficient to bring their bank to the 75 hour maximum in the subsequent calendar year. - f) (For example, an employee carrying over 15 hours to a subsequent year will only be permitted to bank up to an additional 60 hours during that subsequent year.) - g) An employee may request to have the total amount in their overtime bank paid out at any time at a rate at which the overtime was earned.
 An employee who receives such a cash withdrawal will be permitted to bank further overtime in the calendar year provided the withdrawal and any additional overtime banked does not exceed the 75 hour maximum provided in 12.01(e).
-Cash withdrawals will be permitted up to a maximum of two times per calendar year.
-Overtime will not be paid for hours worked in excess of seven and one-half hours in a work day where such excess hours worked are the result of a change in an employee's signed up shift schedule.
+Cash withdrawals will be permitted up to a maximum of $\underline{2}$ times per calendar year. - h) Overtime will not be paid for hours worked in excess of 7 hours and 30 minutes in a work day where such excess hours worked are the result of a change in an employee's signed up shift schedule.